 The Fine Print

 This is a personal blog.
-By and large, I won’t write about my company here, and opinions within are my own and not necessarily those of my employer.
+By and large, I won’t write about my current or past employers here, and opinions within are my own and not necessarily those of my employer.
 I sometimes use naughty language.
 If you wish to visit a site with no naughty language, you can go here.
 Comments are welcomed, but published entirely at my discretion.
 Most of this blog is a transplant of prior instances of Imagethief, representing the best of the archives.
 Comments in older posts did not survive transplant.